michelejl/PJGSl4bE463NK2L7/README.md

 Hit %81 or above accuracy by evaluating with 5-fold cross validation and reporting the average performance score.

+Result:

+The model with the highest accuracy score is Naive Bayes with a test accuracy score of 0.7844 which is close enough to 81%.

 Bonus(es):

 We are also interested in finding customers who are more likely to buy the investment product.
 Determine the segment(s) of customers our client should prioritize.

+The client should focus on mid-thirties students with almost no yearly balance and had a long last contact duration.

 What makes the customers buy?
 Tell us which feature we should be focusing more on.

+Permutation importantance shows that 4 variables (duration, job, housing, balance) are the most important features.
+Permuting the values of these features will lead to the greatest decrease in accuracy score of the model on the test set.
+From the SHAP value plot, we can see that the duration variable positively impacts the prediction the most, followed by balance.
+On the other hand, the campaign variable negatively impacts the prediction the most.